19 of the Best Ontario Hikes

 But if you have time to explore further afield, you will find an untouched wilderness.
 One shaped by the raw power of ice moving for centuries on end and eventually washed away.

 Hiking trails in Ontario are well-marked and easy to follow.
-Overnight camping is prevalent and outside of Algonquin is easy to book.
-So with all that in mind and a cheat sheet to the best Ontario hikes, it’s time to get outdoors!
+Overnight camping is prevalent, and it is easy to book outside of Algonquin.
+So, with all that in mind and a cheat sheet to the best Ontario hikes, it’s time to get outdoors!

 Want to know more about treks around Canada?
 Check out our guide on the top hikes in Canada.